hguoTTT/Interactive-Lab-Hub/Lab 6/README.md

 ![Test Image 1](image0%20(15).jpg)
 ![Test Image 1](image1%20(2).jpg)

+The MQTT explorer showed a message sayiing that the Node has been touched, which was the same message was shown in the terminal during lab 4.

 **\*\*\*Pick another part in your kit and try to implement the data streaming with it.\*\*\***